 Patients who test positive in the screening questionnaire and comply with specific severity criteria established by the coordinating doctor, have access to the Long-COVID Outpatient Clinic by means of a referral by an NHS prescription issued by the GPs or by the medical specialists.
 Access is provided via a special agenda that is separate from that of ordinary outpatient services.
 Following the clinical evaluation and the telephone interview, the infectious disease specialist assigns the patient to a treatment program which may be the Day Hospital Program with diagnostic purposes, the Day Hospital Program with therapeutic purposes (art.43 of DPCM 12.01.
-2017), or the Day Service Program with the Complex Outpatient Package, filling in the specific "PAC - POST-ACUTE COVID-19 SYNDROME FORM", to select the specialist services from those that make up the diagnostic PAC.
-Alternatively, the infectious disease specialist can continue monitoring the patient on an outpatient basis by booking the instrumental clinical examinations and one or more subsequent medical examinations, through the level II Central Reservation Centre (CUP), on dedicated and confidential appointment books.
+2017), or the Day Service Program with the Complex Outpatient Package, filling in the specific "PAC - POST-ACUTE COVID-19 SYNDROME FORM", to select the specialist can continue monitoring the patient on an outpatient basis by booking the instrumental clinical examinations and one or more subsequent medical examinations, through the level II Central Reservation Centre (CUP), on dedicated and confidential appointment books.

-Tuscany Region
+The Tuscany Region